GRID V8: AI Guidance for College and Career Decisions

 - summaries are cheap

-- formatting is cheap
+- formatting and information reshaping are cheap

 - many school assignments now reward performance more than understanding